Understanding Business Liabilities

 A business incurs liabilities when it borrows.
 This includes short-term liabilities, such as sales taxes payable and payroll taxes payable, and long-term liabilities, like loans and mortgages.

 A key part of being a successful business owner is being able to manage your liabilities.
 If your company has too much debt, it may be difficult to pay back should your sales slow.
-If it has too little debt, it may be a sign that you’re taking advantage of market opportunities.
+If it has too little debt, it may be a sign that you’re not taking advantage of market opportunities.

 You can use the different financial ratios, such as the current ratio and debt-to-equity ratio, to assess whether your liabilities are manageable or need to be lowered.